vbudi000/ex280v42/README.md

 ```

 Default roles
--	admin Users with this role can manage all project resources, including granting access to other users to the project.
--	basic-user Users with this role have read access to the project.
+-	**basic-user** Users with this role have read access to the project.
--	cluster-admin Users with this role have superuser access to the cluster resources.
+-	**cluster-admin** Users with this role have superuser access to the cluster resources.
 These users can perform any action on the cluster, and have full control of all projects.
--	cluster-status Users with this role can get cluster status information.
+-	**cluster-status** Users with this role can get cluster status information.
+-	**self-provisioner** Users with this role can create new projects.

+Default roles that can be added or removed from a project level:
+-	**admin** Users with this role can manage all project resources, including granting access to other users to the project.
--	edit Users with this role can create, change, and delete common application resources from the project, such as services and deployment configurations.
+-	**edit** Users with this role can create, change, and delete common application resources from the project, such as services and deployment configurations.
 These users cannot act on management resources such as limit ranges and quotas, and cannot manage access permissions to the project.
--	self-provisioner Users with this role can create new projects.
-This is a cluster role, not a project role.
--	view Users with this role can view project resources, but cannot modify project resources.
+-	**view** Users with this role can view project resources, but cannot modify project resources.

 System users: system:admin, system:openshift-registry, and system:node:node1.example.com.